jac-oblong/nonstdlib/doc/dev.md

 `NonStdLib`).
 Some, but not all, prefixes can be removed.
 If removal of a prefix would cause a name collision, it will not be removed.

 - **Functions** - All functions follow the `snake_case` naming convention.
-Any macro that is meant to be used as a function also follows the same convention.
+Functions that belong to a specific type will be prefixed with the type name.
+This means that it will be a mixture of `PascalCase` and `snake_case`.
+For example, if the type `Array` has a function `push`, the full name of the function will be `Array_push`.
 - **Structs** - All structs follow the `PascalCase` naming convention.
 This includes any macros that evaluates to a struct.
 All struct member variables follow the `snake_case` naming convention.
 - **Enums** - All enums follow the `PascalCase` naming convention.
 All enum values follow the `ALL_CAPS` naming convention.
+- **Macros** - Naming conventions for macros are mixed.
+  - If the macro is intended to be used as a function (i.e. it is a wrapper for a function or it acts as a generic function) it should follow the function naming convention.
+  - If the macro is intended to be used as a type (e.g. it is in alias for a specific type) it should follow the naming convention of that type.
-- **Macros** - With the exception of the macros defined above, all macros follow the `ALL_CAPS` naming convention.
+  - If the macro does not fit into any of the above categories, it should follow the `ALL_CAPS` naming convention.
 - **Local Variables** - All local variables follow the `snake_case` naming convention.
 This is not particularly relevant to users, but it is important to be consistent.
 - **Global Variables** - All global variables follow the `snake_case` naming convention and are